 A matching $M$ is a one-to-one correspondence between $\calW$ and $\calF$.
-For each pair $(w, f) \in M$, $w$ is called the partner of $f$ in $M$ (or $M$-partner) and vice versa.
-For a matching $M$, a pair $(w, f) \not \in M$ is said to be a \emph{blocking pair} if they prefer each other to their partners, that is if $f >_w M(w)$ and $w >_f M(f)$.
-A matching $M$ is \emph{stable} if it has no blocking pairs.
+For each pair $(w, f) \in M$, $w$ is called the partner of $f$ in $M$ (or $M$-partner), and vice versa.
+A pair $(w, f) \notin M$ is a \emph{blocking pair} if $f >_w M(w)$ and $w >_f M(f)$; that is, if both strictly prefer each other to their respective partners in $M$.
+A matching is \emph{stable} under the instance if it admits no blocking pairs.

 Let $M$ and $M'$ be two stable matchings.
-We say that $M$ \emph{dominates} $M'$, denoted $M \preceq M'$, if every worker weakly prefers its partner in $M$ to $M'$.
-Define the relation {\em predecessor} as the transitive closure of dominates.
-For two stable matchings, $M_1$ and $M_2$, stable matching $M$ is a {\em common predecessor} of $M_1$ and $M_2$ if it is a predecessor of both $M_1$ and $M_2$.
-Furthermore, $M$ is a {\em lowest common predecessor} of $M_1$ and $M_2$ if it is a common predecessor $M_1$ and $M_2$, and there is no other common predecessor $M'$ such that $M$ is a predecessor of $M'$.
-Analogously, one can define the notions of {\em successor} and {\em highest common successor}.
-This dominance partial order has the following property: For any two stable $M_1$ and $M_2$, their lowest common predecessor is unique and their highest common successor is unique, i.e., the partial order is a {\em lattice}; the former is called the {\em meet}, denoted $M_1 \wedge M_2$, and the latter is called the {\em join}, denoted $M_1 \vee M_2$.
+We say that $M$ \emph{dominates} $M'$, denoted $M \preceq M'$, if every worker weakly prefers their partner in $M$ to their partner in $M'$.
+In this case, $M$ is also called a \emph{predecessor} of $M'$.
+A stable matching $M$ is a \emph{common predecessor} of two stable matchings $M_1$ and $M_2$ if it is a predecessor of both.
+It is a \emph{lowest common predecessor} of $M_1$ and $M_2$ if no other common predecessor $M'$ satisfies $M \preceq M'$.
+Analogously, one can define the notions of \emph{successor} and \emph{highest common successor}.

+This dominance partial order has the following key property: for any two stable matchings $M_1$ and $M_2$, their lowest common predecessor and highest common successor are unique.
+That is, the set of stable matchings forms a \emph{lattice} under this partial order.
+The lowest common predecessor is called the \emph{meet}, denoted $M_1 \wedge M_2$, and the highest common successor is called the \emph{join}, denoted $M_1 \vee M_2$.

-One can show that $M_1 \wedge M_2$, is the matching that results when each worker chooses its more preferred partner from $M_1$ and $M_2$; it is easy to show that this matching is also stable.
-Interestingly, $M_1 \wedge M_2$ is also the matching that results when each firm chooses its lesser preferred partner from $M_1$ and $M_2$.
-Similarly, $M_1 \vee M_2$ is the matching that results when each worker(/firm) chooses its less(/more) preferred partner from $M_1$ and $M_2$; this matching is also stable.
-Because of this interesting duality of the stable matching lattice, all the above relations can be equivalently defined in terms of firms, and the lattice properties will still hold true.
-Additionally, the lattice operations {\em join} and {\em meet} distribute, i.e., given three stable matchings $M, M', M''$,
+One can show that $M_1 \wedge M_2$ is the matching obtained when each worker chooses their more preferred partner from $M_1$ and $M_2$; it is easy to verify that this matching is also stable.
+Interestingly, $M_1 \wedge M_2$ also results when each firm chooses their less preferred partner from $M_1$ and $M_2$.

+Similarly, $M_1 \vee M_2$ is the matching in which each worker (respectively, firm) chooses their less (respectively, more) preferred partner from $M_1$ and $M_2$, and this matching is also stable.

+This duality implies that all the above definitions and lattice properties hold symmetrically when phrased in terms of firms instead of workers.
+Moreover, the lattice operations \emph{join} and \emph{meet} distribute: given three stable matchings $M, M', M''$,